 Training is practical and hands-on.
 It’s focused on helping the learner develop a new skill, ability, and/or identity.
 It’s flexible and adaptable.
 It adapts to the learner’s individual design, experience, and skill level.
 Training helps someone learn to do something, not just know something.

-Since the context of proficient discipling is understanding and then doing the thing (book, curriculum, program, etc), the focus is teaching, not training.
+Since the context of standardized discipling is understanding and then doing the thing (book, curriculum, program, etc), the focus is teaching, not training.
 When untrained disciples try to disciple they experience failure and quickly quit.
 Or worse yet, they feel so ill-equipped that they never start.
 Bottom line is when disciples aren’t trained, they don’t make it as disciple makers.

 4. The Cost of Separating the Expert from the Example.

-Proficient disciple making is designed so that “anyone can do it.”
+Standardized disciple making is designed so that “anyone can do it.”
 It’s able to make such a claim because the approach depends so heavily on the author or creator of the thing.
 Writing and technology allow the expert to be disembodied.
 Sometimes the group is learning from someone who isn’t living out what they are teaching.
-This is possible because in proficient discipling, being known isn’t as important as knowing.
+This is possible because in standardized discipling, being known isn’t as important as knowing.
 If the content creator can effectively communicate then the question of his/her own application doesn’t even occur to the learners.
 It may seem like a minor thing, but it really matters.
 Here’s why…

 The message underneath the message from disembodied experts is “no one here has what they need to make disciples.”
 This message is caught not taught.
 There’s irony here because Jesus-style disciple making is designed so that more is to be caught than taught, but it’s supposed to be caught in the context of in-the-flesh relationship.
 Just as a child learns from a parent, disciples are meant learn from a disciple maker as they observe their way of life.
 When there’s no example to learn from in real life then disciples are robbed of the opportunity to observe a way of life and to envision themselves doing the same with another.
 The cost of separating the expert from the example doesn’t stop there.
 It also undermines the sufficiency of Scripture (2 Pt.
 1:3-4), the call of every disciple to grow to maturity(Luke 6:40), to make disciples (Mt 28:18-20).